maccymg/Project-4/README.md

 Major hurdles were managing lots of different sized images and displaying them it lost of changing sizes, focusing on giving the admin compelte control over the content and future content of the app.

 In terms of unsolved problems, having the form request being sent to an email adress rather than the admin site, displaying different styles while mapping.

+### Key Learning

+Key learning included python, postgres and coding for a client.